pyvec/blog.python.cz/content/2024_06_09_pyconcz23_wrapup_summary.md

 The questionnaire also asked the respondents to rate individual sessions.
 This was done on a lexical scale (Excellent, Good, Not great, not terrible, and Not good).
 We recalculated the ratings into a numeric scale of 4 to 1, 4 being Excellent, i.e., the higher the number, the better the rating.
 Only sessions with enough ratings were considered.

-Five best rated talks were
+Five best rated talks were:

 - talk by P. Šimeček: Velké jazykové modely: naučte ChatGPT básnit a zkroťte si svou lamu (3.81)
 - talk by M. Brabenec: Tam a zase zpátky aneb cesta HTTP požadavku (3.78)
 - panel discussion Mýty a stereotypy o IT by M. Bajić, H. Javorek, L. Tvrdíková, Š. Melicharová, R. Hraška (3.73)